Variational Poisson Denoising via Augmented Lagrangian Methods: Numerical solution of the Poisson denoising model

-The reconstructions in \cref{fig:resultsDenoising} show that the method yields reasonable results as convergence to a meaningful solution is observed.
-As mentioned before, using $\alpha = 0.1$ ensures the statistical guarantee \eqref{eq:guarantee}, and thus leads by construction to a method tending to oversmoothing.
-This is clearly visible in the right column of \cref{fig:resultsDenoising}, but must be seen as a feature of the variational Poisson denoising method under consideration.
+We pick $r$ such that \eqref{eq:quantile} and, consequently, \eqref{eq:guarantee} hold true with $\alpha = 0.1$.
+Typical examples of outputs associated with \ALM\ can be found in \cref{fig:denoised_images}.
+The reconstructions show that the method yields reasonable results as convergence to a meaningful solution is observed.
+As mentioned before, using $\alpha = 0.1$ ensures the statistical guarantee \eqref{eq:guarantee}, and, thus, leads by construction to a method tending to oversmoothing.
+This is clearly visible in \cref{fig:denoised_images}, but must be seen as a feature of the variational Poisson denoising method under consideration.
+Let us note that the outputs of \ALMR\ and \SALMR\ are of comparable quality so we do not present the associated denoised images here.

-To cope with this, we applied the method with a smaller function $r$ (shifted by a constant) to prevent oversmoothing, see \cref{fig:cameraman}.
-This implies that the statistical guarantee \eqref{eq:guarantee} is lost, but therefore the constraints are more restrictive and prevent oversmoothing.
+To cope with this, one could apply the variational Poisson denoising approach with a smaller function $r$ (shifted by a constant) to prevent oversmoothing.
+Exemplary, this can be seen in the denoised version of the ``cameraman'' image in \cref{fig:cameraman} which, again, has been obtained with the aid of \ALM\ but with decreased $r$.
+This modification implies that the statistical guarantee \eqref{eq:guarantee} is lost, but therefore the constraints are more restrictive and prevent oversmoothing.
 Note that a similar observation was made in \cite{FrickMarnitzMunk2013}.
-It can be seen from \cref{fig:cameraman} that the corresponding reconstruction is less smooth, but seems superior over the one in \cref{fig:cameraman_1}.
+It can be seen from \cref{fig:cameraman} that the corresponding reconstruction is less smooth, but seems visually superior over the one in \cref{fig:denoised_images}.
+For our numerical comparison of the three methods \ALM, \ALMR, and \SALMR, however, we stick to our original choice of $r$ and $\alpha$ in order to preserve the idea behind variational Poisson denoising.